EntelectChallenge/2017-Battleships/README.md

 	* Bot players that post more than 20 do nothing commands in a row will be assumed broken and will automatically be killed.
 	* Players must ensure that the bot process exits gracefully within the allotted time (Rule 5-B).
 	* All bot logic processing must be done within the source code submitted for your bot.
 You may not use network calls such as web services to aid in your bots decision making.
 No child processes will be allowed and should it be discovered you will be disqualified.
-	* The Nickname used on the `bot meta` file is used in the `map.txt` file, for this reason you will only be allowed alphanumeric characters as your nick name, and no special characters such as `Carriage Return`, `Line Feed` and `New Line` will not be allowed.
+	* The nickname used on the `bot meta` file is used in the `map.txt` file, for this reason you will only be allowed alphanumeric characters as your nickname, and no special characters such as `Carriage Return`, `Line Feed` and `New Line` will not be allowed.
  6. Entelect reserves the right to change/update these rules at any point during the competition.

 ### Game Engine Rules

 The following rules describe how the game engine will run and process the game

-1. The game is split up into 2 phases.
+1. The game is split up into 2 phases:
 	* Phase 1: the placing of the ships phase.
 During this phase, each player has 5 chances to place their ships on the map.
 If a player is not successful they will receive an increase to their failed first phase counter, if this reaches 5 they will be killed off.
 	* Phase 2: firing shots at the opponent's map.
 During this phase each player takes a shot at the opposing player's map                 in hope of hitting a ship and destroying all of the enemy's ships first.
-2. The game contains the following entities.
+2. The game contains the following entities:
 	* Empty space
 	* Player Ship
 2. An empty space can be occupied by a ship.